-- 21. The Regional Land Transport Committee has also produced other documents that are directly relevant to the implementation of the Strategy.
-These are: - The Regional Road Safety Strategy which has been developed in consultation with the other stakeholders in Road Safety. - Four land use guideline documents: - ➤ Passenger Transport Supportive Land Use and Urban Design Guidelines - > Cycling Supportive Land Use and Urban Design Guidelines - ➤ Land Use and Urban Design Guidelines to Support Safe and Convenient Pedestrian Movement - ➤ Land Use Guidelines Supporting Efficient Movement of Freight.
+The Regional Land Transport Committee has also produced other documents that are directly relevant to the implementation of the Strategy.
+These are:

+- The Regional Road Safety Strategy which has been developed in consultation with the other stakeholders in Road Safety. - Four Land Use Guideline documents: - Passenger Transport Supportive Land Use and Urban Design Guidelines;

+- Cycling Supportive Land Use and Urban Design Guidelines; - Land Use and Urban Design Guidelines to Support Safe and Convenient Pedestrian Movement; and - Land Use Guidelines Supporting Efficient Movement of Freight.

 Territorial local authorities are encouraged to adopt or adapt the guidelines to their particular circumstances.
-Deviation from the spirit of the guidelines will need to be supported by evidence that, in a particular instance, they are impractical.
+Deviation from the spirit of the guidelines will need to be supported by evidence that, in a particular instance, the guidelines are impractical.